VirusTotal/yara-x/site/content/docs/cli/commands.md

 This option disables memory mapping and forces the scanner to always read files into an in-memory buffer instead.

+### --max-matches-per-pattern \<MATCHES\>

+Maximum number of matches per pattern

+When some pattern reaches the maximum number of occurrences it won't produce more matches.
+This can affect rules that rely on the number of occurrences of some pattern.
+For instance, the expression `#a > 100` will be false if this limit is set to 100 or less.

 ### --output-format \<FORMAT\>

 Specify the output format.
 Available options are `text`, `ndjson` and `json`.